Leaders Logo

 }

-This test ensures that cloning is functioning correctly and that cloned instances are truly independent of the originals.
+This test ensures that cloning is functioning correctly and that the cloned instances are truly independent of the originals.

 Performance Considerations

 While the Prototype pattern can improve performance in object creation, it is important to consider that cloning complex objects can still be a costly process, depending on the depth and complexity of the objects being cloned.
-Therefore, it is essential to monitor performance and optimize the implementation as necessary.
+Therefore, it is essential to monitor performance and optimize the implementation as needed.

 Conclusion